Varadkar hopes investment in Ulster University campus deepens cross-border links

 ‘There’s no ulterior motive here.
 We’re doing this because we want there to be more north-south cooperation,’ the Taoiseach said.

-The Taoiseach has said that he hopes investment in an Ulster University campus will strengthen cross-border links.
+The Taoiseach has said that he hopes investment in an Ulster University campus will strengthen cross-border links, while another senior minister said it sought to deliver on the campaigning of John Hume.

-He insisted that there was “no ulterior motive” to 44.5 million euro being provided to build a new teaching and student services building for Ulster University.
+Leo Varadkar insisted that there was “no ulterior motive” to 44.5 million euro being provided to build a new 5,000 metre squared teaching and student services building on Ulster University’s Magee campus.

 This is part of the Irish Government’s 56 million euro funding from the Shared Island Fund, aimed at cross-border investments.

+“And I know one of the areas that we’re going to work very closely on is this idea of cross-border professor appointments between Ulster University and Atlantic Technological University.

+He added: “I think we all think of the legacy of John Hume today, a man who, for so many years, highlighted the need for real education opportunity in Derry and I think today is a very significant step forward to try to achieve that dream.”

-Speaking at Government Buildings in Dublin on Tuesday: “It is money that we committed in the past as part of the New Decade, New Approach agreement.
+Speaking at Government Buildings in Dublin on Tuesday, Mr Varadkar said that the funding was part of the New Decade, New Approach agreement that aimed to restore powersharing institutions in Northern Ireland after a three-year hiatus.

 “So, long before there was a Shared Island Unit, we were making a contribution to infrastructure projects that benefit Northern Ireland, but also has a cross-border element as well, and Shared Island really is the development of that.